Croluy/DoggoReportBot/README.md

   </details>
 ***

-+ 💎 Unadmin OR Demote: demote users of their current Administrator rank to the lower rank.
++ 💎 **Unadmin** OR **Demote**: demote users of their current Administrator rank to the lower rank.
 Obviously if you are a Superior Admin you can only demote Admins back to users, but you can't demote other Superior Admins.<br>
   You can Demote by either replying to user's message OR by using the user's ID.<br>
   <details>
     <summary>Click Me for an Example 👇🏻</summary>